 Building a strategic staffing plan will take care of a lot of this work proactively.

-2. Keep a Running Status List
+2. Keep a running status list

 Your status list should show every role that’s currently in play or soon to become vacant, plus the hiring funnel status and next steps.
 You might even choose to order your list in terms of priority, which is a great way to keep your most urgent positions at the top of your mind.

-3. Maintain a Strong Pipeline
+3. Maintain a strong pipeline

 A recruiting pipeline is a pool of candidates who are interested in learning about open positions with your company.
 This might include people who have applied in the past, people who are interested in a role that’s not currently open, or simply strong talent you’d like to maintain a relationship with.

-Recruiters can nurture their pipeline by staying in regular communication, like via an occasional email to check-in or let candidates know about the latest openings.
+Recruiters can nurture their pipeline by staying in regular communication, like via an occasional email to check in or let candidates know about the latest openings.
 A recruiting pipeline makes it easier to fill open roles at all times, not just when you have an urgent need, so building and maintaining one is a great strategy that will help you meet the hiring priorities you set.

-4. Stick to a Process
+4. Stick to a process

 Whatever system you decide to use to prioritize hiring, follow a set process and stick with it.
 This will help prevent you from getting too bogged down with hiring for any one role or department and keep low-priority positions from slipping through the cracks.

-5. Enlist the Help of a Professional
+5. Enlist the help of a professional

 If your open positions are quickly exceeding your ability to fill them, or if you’re having trouble sourcing a particular skill set, it might be time to enlist the help of a staffing professional.
-A dedicated recruiter can help you set hiring priorities based on your organizational goals and growth trends, identifying where to focus your efforts to make the greatest impact.
+A dedicated recruiter can help you set hiring priorities based on your organizational goals and growth trends, identifying where to focus your efforts to make the most significant impact.